 The e-reader fits well in your hand, with or without a protective cover, and the screen allows comfortable reading with and without lighting.

-Personally, I prefer to turn on the lighting in order to have more interesting contrast.
+Personally, I prefer to turn on the lighting in order to have a more interesting contrast.

 Small nice option: it is possible to display the text in landscape mode to provide a display of long lines.
 This will be useful if you have eyesight issues and want to display fewer lines but bigger words.

 Unfortunately, once again, there are no real statistics on the interface.
 It’s far from boring, in my opinion, but it’s an option present in Bookeen and Kindle that is starting to appeal to more and more readers.

 So, we really have no problem reading, the eReader works very well and its screen is well designed for displaying characters.

 Since many of you are wondering if e-readers can display PDF files correctly, I now prefer to make sure with a little test.